openfisca/openfisca.org/content/association/rules-of-procedure.en.md

 | 1M – 5M | 50% | 30 000 € |
 | \>5M | 100% | 60 000 € |

-For non-profit non-governmental organisations, a 90% discount applies.
+Non-profit, non-governmental organisations that are entirely volunteer-run (no employees) can apply for a 90% discount.

 #### C. College C (college of legal entities selling OpenFisca implementation support services)